Edinburgh-Genome-Foundry/Sequeduct_Methyl/README.md

 # Sequeduct Methyl

-Sequeduct Methyl is a extension to [Sequeduct](https://github.com/Edinburgh-Genome-Foundry/Sequeduct) as a stand-alone Nextflow analysis pipeline to validate cytosine methylations (5mC or 5hmC) in DNA constructs.
+Sequeduct Methyl is a extension to [Sequeduct](https://github.com/Edinburgh-Genome-Foundry/Sequeduct) as a stand-alone Nextflow analysis pipeline to validate cytosine methylations (5mC or 5hmC) or adenine methylations (6mA) in DNA constructs.

 ## Usage